By NiNi Vo

-A minimum viable product, or also known as MVP, is a product that contains minimal features with the ability to attract early-adopter customers while also validating the idea in the beginning of the product development process.
-MVPs are commonly used in the software industry because the MVP can effectively gather user feedback from the customers in a short period of time which allows the team to make necessary iterations and improvements to the product.
+A minimum viable product (MVP) is a product that contains minimal features with the ability to attract early-adopter customers; while also validating the idea in the beginning of the product development process.
+They are commonly used in the software industry, due to their ability to effectively gather user feedback from the customers in a short period of time.
+This allows the team to make necessary improvements to (and iterations of) the product.

 A process commonly practiced in product development is agile, where a team breaks up the numerous stages in building a product while continuously collaborating with its users in every step of the way.
 Therefore, since the agile methodology is derived from both validating and iterating products based on the input of users, the MVP is a major component in agile development.

 What is the Purpose of a Minimum Viable Product?

 An entrepreneur named Eric Ries first introduced the concept of the minimum viable product as a result of his Lean Startup methodology.
 In his mind, he described the purpose of an MVP as the version of a product that allows a team to collect the most amount of validated learning about customers with the least amount of effort put forth into the process.
 This saves a company the hassle that would potentially be encountered later on by tackling the hardships earlier in the product development process.

 There are a couple of reasons for why companies develop an MVP.
 Companies may decide to develop and release a minimum viable product because they want to: